-The ACC Code of Ethics strives to set standards and provide guidance for physician members of the American College of Cardiology acting within the organization, in their clinical practice, and in their provision of health care generally.
+The ACC Code of Ethics (the "ACC Code") strives to set standards and provide guidance for members of the American College of Cardiology acting within the organization, in their clinical practice, and in their professional activities, generally.

 1. Relationship with Patients

 1.1 A member shall ensure that patients and the interests of patients are placed at the center of all care and all care decisions, and shall ensure care equity.

 1.2 In all dealings with patients, a member shall act fairly, in good faith, and with compassion and respect for a patient's dignity and rights.